barbazul/1kfa/mod_guide_gm.md

 ## Start Script

 > Hi everyone!
-We're going to play 1kFA.
-This is going
+We're going to play A Thousand Faces of Adventure.
-> to be really fun, I'm glad you could join me for this!
-I'm reading
+> This is going to be really fun, I'm glad you could join me for this!
+> I'm reading
 > directly from a script that was designed to get us started fast, by
 > going over just enough of the rules for our first session, so please
 > pay attention now so we can get to the fun of the game quickly!